 You just have to use your common sense to structure your site.
 Your site architecture should be the best for users and search engines.
 If your site has a clear structure, you can easily navigate the site.

 When you create your site, you are certain that all important pages are linked from the home page.
 If you are having trouble on how to fix the issues mentioned in the SEO audit you can always use help from digital marketing services.
-If you are interested in learning digital marketing enroll yourself in digital marketing Course Ahmedabad.
+If you are interested in learning enroll yourself in a digital marketing course.

 Keep your site simple, with logical URLs.
 When updating the structure of your site, be sure to 301 redirect the old page to the new one.
 You can also use canonical tags.

 5. Analyze the loading speed of your pages

-Fast page loading is crucial not only for effective SEO Audit Checklist, but also for a good UX (user experience).
+Fast page loading is crucial not only for an effective SEO Audit Checklist but also for a good UX (user experience).
 Users do not like to wait for the content to be displayed on a website they are trying to navigate (less than 2 seconds), or search engine crawlers.

 How to improve the loading speed of my pages?